 The research will include contemporary performance and its relationship to architectural space, for example LIB with choreography by Alexander Ekman, Staatsballet Berlin, 2019.

-The Curatorial Reading Group will start in November 2024 to discuss curating contemporary art as research process and as a form of knowledge production.
-The group includes curators and curatorial researchers, and focuses on developing critical frameworks for curatorial practice, new curatorial methodologies, and situating curatorial knowledge in the international field.
+The Curatorial Research group meets regularly to discuss curating contemporary art as research process and as a form of knowledge production.
+This new partnership with Bildmuseet is chaired by curator Anca Rujoiu who is currently undertaking doctoral research in the Curatorial Program at Monash University in Melbourne, Australia.
+The group brings together curators and curatorial researchers focusing on critical frameworks for curatorial practice, new curatorial methodologies, and situating curatorial knowledge in the international field.